jangminjun/ksw-test/README.md

   -x=quarkus-resteasy-jackson \
   -x=quarkus-smallrye-openapi \
   -x=kubernetes \
- org.acme:my-first-ksw:1.0
+ org.acme:ksw-test:1.0
 ```

-The `org.acme:my-first-ksw:1.0` is the group id, artifact id, and version of your project.
+The `org.acme:ksw-test:1.0` is the group id, artifact id, and version of your project.

-This command will create a Maven Quarkus project in the `my-first-ksw` directory with all required Kogito dependencies.
+This command will create a Maven Quarkus project in the `ksw-test` directory with all required Kogito dependencies.

 Next, to make sure everything is working fine, try to compile the project with: